 A QDRO requires several steps.
 Typically, the parties and their attorneys draw up the QDRO.
 A judge then signs off on it.
 The alternate payee then submits it to the administrator of the retirement plan.
 Every plan governed by ERISA is required to have a process for handling a QDRO filing, and the plan must follow that process to the letter.

 Once the plan administer accepts a QDRO, it will follow the order.
-That said, the administrator can take up to 18 months responding to the parties, which is why it’s important to submit the plan as soon as possible.
-In an ideal world, you want to know that the QDRO is accepted before your divorce is final.
-If it’s rejected because, say, the order requires a lump sum distribution and the plan does not offer that option, the alternate payee will need to renegotiate that part of the divorce settlement.
+The administrator can take up to 18 months responding to the parties, which is why it’s important to submit the plan as soon as possible.
+In an ideal world, you want to know that the QDRO is final before your divorce goes through.
+If there’s a rejection because, say, the order requires a lump sum distribution and the plan does not offer that option, the alternate payee will need to renegotiate that part of the divorce settlement.

 You also want to submit a QDRO promptly to ensure that you receive the full amount that is yours.
-You may not get the full amount if a plan participant dies before the QDRO is accepted or if they start taking distributions themselves.
+You may not get the full amount if a plan participant dies before the QDRO goes through or if they start taking distributions themselves.

 What a Qualified Domestic Relations Order Should Say